configcat/terraform-provider-configcat/docs/resources/setting_value.md

 page_title: "configcat_setting_value Resource - terraform-provider-configcat"
 subcategory: ""
 description: |-
-  Initializes and updates Feature Flag or Setting values.
+  Initializes and updates Feature Flag or Setting values for V1 configs.
 Read more about the anatomy of a Feature Flag or Setting. https://configcat.com/docs/main-concepts
 ---

 # configcat_setting_value (Resource)

-Initializes and updates **Feature Flag or Setting** values.
+Initializes and updates **Feature Flag or Setting** values for V1 configs.
 [Read more about the anatomy of a Feature Flag or Setting.](https://configcat.com/docs/main-concepts)

 ## Example Usage